Montage (filmmaking)

+Montages enable filmmakers to communicate a large amount of information to an audience over a shorter span of time by juxtaposing different shots, compressing time through editing, or intertwining multiple storylines of a narrative.

-The term has been used in various contexts.
+The term has varied meanings depending on the filmmaking tradition.
 In French, the word montage applied to cinema simply denotes editing.
 In Soviet montage theory, as originally introduced outside the USSR by Sergei Eisenstein, it was used to create symbolism.
 Later, the term "montage sequence", used primarily by British and American studios, became the common technique to suggest the passage of time.